Saving & investing for a child

 Learn more

 Account control The account owner is the eligible individual, or designated beneficiary.
-If they are a minor, a person with signature authority (PSA) must be designated on the account.4
+If they are a minor, a person with signature authority (PSA) must be designated on the account.3

 Child eligibility Must already be receiving benefits under Supplemental Security Income (SSI) and/or Social Security Disability Insurance (SSDI).
 If not, to be eligible, they must be certified blind or disabled by a licensed physician.
 In all cases, the disability must have begun prior to age 26.

 Contribution & gifting limits Eligible individual owns the account.
-Annual contributions may not exceed the federal gift tax exclusion amount, which is $18,000 for 2024.
+Annual contributions may not exceed the federal gift tax exclusion amount, which is $19,000 for 2025 (up to $34,060 per year for a designated beneficiary who is employed and has employment income).4

 Investment options A range of professionally managed investment portfolios.